MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas-content.md

 - [Copy data from or to MongoDB Atlas using Azure Data Factory or Azure Synapse Analytics](/azure/data-factory/connector-mongodb-atlas)
 - [Copy data from or to MongoDB using Azure Data Factory or Azure Synapse Analytics](/azure/data-factory/connector-mongodb)

 The source connector provides a convenient way to run Azure Synapse Analytics on top of operational data that's stored in MongoDB or Atlas.
 After you use the source connector to retrieve data from Atlas, you can load the data into Data Lake Storage blob storage as a Parquet, Avro, JSON, text, or CSV file.
-You can then transform these files or join them with other files from other data sources in multi-database, multi-cloud or hybrid cloud environments.
+You can then transform these files or join them with other files from other data sources in multi-database, multicloud or hybrid cloud environments.

 You can use the data that you retrieve from MongoDB Enterprise Advanced or MongoDB Atlas in the following scenarios:

-- To retrieve all data at a particular date from MongoDB in a batch.
+- To retrieve all data from a particular date from MongoDB in a batch.
 You then load the data into Data Lake Storage.
-From there, you use a serverless SQL pool or Spark pool for analysis or copy the data into a dedicated SQL pool.
+From there, you use a serverless SQL pool or Spark pool for analysis, or you copy the data into a dedicated SQL pool.
 After you retrieve this batch, you can apply changes to the data as they occur, as described in [Dataflow](#dataflow).
 A [Storage-CopyPipeline_mdb_synapse_ded_pool_RTS sample pipeline](https://github.com/Azure/RealTimeSync_Synapse-MongoDB/blob/main/Storage-CopyPipeline_mdb_synapse_ded_pool_RTS.zip) is available as part of this solution.
-You can export it from GitHub for this one-time load purpose.
+You can export the pipeline from GitHub for this one-time load purpose.

-- To produce insights at a particular frequency such as a daily or hourly report.
+- To produce insights at a particular frequency, for instance, for a daily or hourly report.
 For this scenario, you schedule a pipeline to retrieve data on a regular basis before you run the analytics pipelines.
 You can use a MongoDB query to apply filter criteria and only retrieve a certain subset of data.

 ### Real-time sync